sofice98/md_note/Paper.md

 # RNN及其变体

-1. **提出LSTM：**S. Hochreiter and J. Schmidhuber.
-Long short-term memory.
-Neural Computation, 1997.
+1. RNN：Learning representations by back-propagating errors

+   Backpropagation through time:what it does and how to do it

+   Distributed representations, simple recurrent networks, and grammatical structure

+2. 梯度消失：Learning long-term dependencies with gradient descent is diffificult

-2. **LSTM解决长时间序列问题：**S. Hochreiter and J. Schmidhuber.
-LSTM can solve hard long time lag problems.
-1997.
+3. 提出LSTM：Long short-term memory.
+Neural Computation，S. Hochreiter and J. Schmidhuber.，1997.

+4. LSTM解决长时间序列问题：LSTM can solve hard long time lag problems，S. Hochreiter and J. Schmidhuber.，1997.

-3. **提出GRU：**Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation
+5. 提出GRU：Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation，Cho et al.，2014

-4. **评估GRU：**Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling
+6. 评估GRU：Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling

+应用：

+1. 语音识别：Speech recognition with deep recurrent neural networks

+2. 图像描述：Deep visual-semantic alignments for generating image descriptions

+3. 机器翻译：Recurrent continuous translation models

+   On the properties of neural machine translation: Encoder-decoder approaches.